-Dear Virginia Leader,
+Dear Virginia Business Leader,

-The U.S. Senate Productivity and Quality Award for Virginia (Virginia SPQA) is celebrating its 34th year of serving organizations across the Commonwealth of Virginia and District of Columbia.
-From it's beginning, Virginia SPQA has been a national leader in spreading excellence in organizational performance.
-Virginia SPQA endorses the Baldrige Excellence Framework and its Criteria for Performance Excellence, which are used by hundreds of organizations to stay abreast of competition and to improve their performance.
+The U.S. Senate Productivity and Quality Award for Virginia (Virginia SPQA) is celebrating its 35th year of serving organizations across the Commonwealth of Virginia and District of Columbia.
+From its beginning, Virginia SPQA has been a national leader in driving excellence in organizational performance.
+Virginia SPQA endorses the Baldrige Excellence Framework, a systems-based perspective that is used by hundreds of organizations to stay abreast of competition and to improve organizational performance and results.